gPlazma2 is configured by the PAM-style configuration file

 is empty, or defines a plugin.
 Plugin defining lines start with the

-followed by a PAM-style modifier (one of optional
+followed by a PAM-style modifier (one of optional, sufficient,

 key-value pairs of parameters.
 During the login process they will be executed